Philadelphia woman who was driving a partially automated Mustang Mach-E charged with DUI homicide - Local News 8

 Associated Press

 PHILADELPHIA (AP) — Pennsylvania State Police say a woman was intoxicated while using a partially automated driving system when she caused a March highway crash in Philadelphia that killed two people.
-Authorities say Ford Mustang Mach-E driver Dimple Patel turned herself in Tuesday to face multiple charges, including two counts of homicide.
-Investivators say Patel struck a stationary vehicle on the shoulder of I-95, causing a crash that killed two people.
-Investigators believe Patel was using both a hands-free driving feature and cruise control.
-Her lawyer didn’t immediately return a phone message seeking comment.
-It’s at least the second crash this year involving a Mach-E striking a stationary vehicle that the NTSB has investigated.
+Authorities say Ford Mustang Mach-E driver Dimple Patel turned herself in Tuesday to face homicide and other charges.
+Investigators say the 23-year-old Patel struck a stationary vehicle on the shoulder of I-95 while using both a hands-free driving feature and cruise control.
+It’s at least the second crash this year involving a Mach-E striking a stationary vehicle.
+Patel’s lawyer says Pennsylvania law requires a court to find the driver’s intoxication caused the crash, not a failure of the driving systems.